m-g-h/R.MFIV/README.md

 ```

 We select an exemplary entry as an example.
 This observation will be our
 “near-term” contract.
-Also note that the `option_quotes` are a “nested”
+Also note that `option_quotes` is a “nested”
-data.table themselves.
+data.table itself

 ``` r